 - Finally, you can upload your images, galleries, and albums directly from Lightroom

 By the way, Imagify can also compress the photos you upload to NextGEN Gallery.
 In addition to the free plugin is NextGEN Pro, a paid upgrade.
 The paid version comes with additional display styles for galleries and albums.
 It also includes the ability to do proofing on our website.
-The combination of NextGEN Gallery and NextGEN Pro is ideal for any wedding photographer who wants complete control over customer experience.
+The combination of NextGEN Gallery and NextGEN Pro is ideal for any wedding photographer who wants complete control over the customer experience.

 4. WP Instagram Widget

 The last visual plugin I want to recommend is WP Instagram Widget.
 It’s literally a widget that allows for pulling from your Instagram feed.
 With it, you can display your Instagram photos anywhere on your website, where your theme offers widgets.
 Combine it with Elementor and you can put your Instagram photos any place on your website.
 It’s worth noting that calling external images from Instagram can have a slight impact on site speed.
-I have examined many Instagram plugins, though, and I found this specific plugin to be the lightest weight for fastest load time.
+I have examined many Instagram plugins, though, and I found this specific plugin to be the lightest weight for the fastest load time.

 So there you go – 4 visual plugins for your wedding photography websites.
 Let us know below if you’re using any of these, or if you have your own preferred visual plugins.
 Next time you hear from me, it will be in an article about the best lead-generating plugins.

 When you include plugins (in this case, WordPress photography plugins) on wedding photography websites, you create an overall positive experience for ideal clients.
 What else can you do to attract and book more clients each year?
 Our free Guide: How to Grow Your Wedding Photography Business has 50+ pages of helpful tips and tricks to create a successful business.
 Click on the banner and download it today!